microsoft/Windows-DevRel/Tutorials/winui-local-ai/4-add-functionality.md

 Now try it out:

 1. On the title bar, Click on **Debug** > **Start Debugging** OR on your keyboard press **F5** key
-1. Click on `Uploade Images`
+1. Click on `Upload Images`
-1. Select multplie images
+1. Select multiple images
 1. Close App

 ## Generating Poem Setup

 Next, you will add some databinding to make the UI reactive to various states in our application.
 A few things should happen:

 - The “Select poem type” and “Generate” buttons should only be visible if the user has loaded photos in the photo viewer